 And although there are many self-described Ad Networks out there all doing seemingly different things, there’s still a solid definition available – even if it is broad.

 An Ad Network is a company that joins those with digital ad inventory to those looking to buy/place digital ads.

 Those with digital ad inventory are generally publishers that have apps or websites whose traffic they’d like to monetize.

-Those supplying the demand in this equation are “advertisers,” that is to say just about any company or individual that would like to place a digital ad.
+Those supplying the demand in this equation are “advertisers,” that is to say just about any company or individual who would like to place a digital ad.

 An Ad Network works with both sides of this equation.

-An Ad Network will gather and categorize online ad inventory and offer this categorized ad inventory to advertisers who want to place ads on sites in these given categories.
+An Ad Network will gather and categorize online ad inventory and offer this categorized ad inventory to advertisers who want to place ads on sites in said categories.

 It’s not an Ad Exchange

 One of the things that can be a little bit difficult to understand for people who are new to AdTech is how an Ad Network is different from an Ad Exchange.